 Anxiety and uncertainty are the natural companions of change.
 In fact it seems that anxiety and uncertainty are so deeply woven into our human experience that it would serve us well to understand them and develop some skills to deal with them in a healthy and effective way!
 Understanding how our minds work is a good first step that can set us up for choosing effective solutions.

 Note: There are many reasons, types and causes of anxiety.
 In my practice I take a holistic view and assess the causes and proceed accordingly using appropriate interventions depending on the individual.
+Many times mind-body techniques are needed to reeducate the nervous system especially if there is past physical or psychological trauma.
 In this post what I am referring to is the general type of anxiety that is experienced during times of change VS a condition that requires a more complex understanding and approach.

 Choice, Anxiety, Resistance and Change